• Skip to primary navigation

 Instructions

-• In a large mixing bowl or the bowl of your stand mixer, cream together the butter and sugar until fluffy and light, about 3 minutes.
-Mix in the eggs one at a time then the vanilla, scraping down the sides of the bowl until combined.
+• In a large mixing bowl or the bowl of your stand mixer, cream together the 10 tablespoon butter and 1 cup sugar until fluffy and light, about 3 minutes.

 • Measure out ¼ cup portions of dough and place them in mounds on the prepared baking sheets with 3 inches of space between each cookie.